 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Office of the Attorney General or the Office of Governmental Accountability, this class is accountable for acting as a working supervisor over other investigative or auditing staff, for conducting the more difficult investigations and for assisting in the preparation and presentation of criminal and civil cases.
+In the Office of the Attorney General or State Elections Enforcement Commission, this class is accountable for acting as a working supervisor over other investigative or auditing staff, for conducting the more difficult investigations and for assisting in the preparation and presentation of criminal and civil cases.

 Receives general direction from an employee of higher grade.